 I am the Head of the Accentuate Programme which provides opportunities for deaf and disabled people to participate and lead in the Cultural Sector.
-We’ve spent two years developing History of Place as part of our series of projects and I’m delighted to see the activity that’s now taking place.
-Over the next two years, amongst other things, I will be working with our national partners, The Museum of Liverpool, M Shed in Bristol and the V&A London to deliver a series of nationally significant exhibitions.
+Over three years from 2016 we developed History of Place as part of our series of projects and worked with our national partners, The Museum of Liverpool, M Shed in Bristol and the V&A London to deliver a series of nationally significant exhibitions.
 As a disabled person myself, I’m passionate about uncovering this relatively hidden history.
 See the stories I’ve uncovered.

-I am the Accentuate History of Place project coordinator based in Bristol.
+Accentuate History of Place project coordinator based in Bristol.
 With a background in history and heritage exploration for arts projects, I have worked on interactive events, creative installations and delivered workshops for young people and community groups in Bristol, Devon, London, Barcelona and more.
-With a keen interest in exploring deaf and disabled people’s experiences through history and interpreting life in Bristol, I am very excited to be on this important journey.
+With a keen interest in exploring deaf and disabled people’s experiences through history and interpreting life in Bristol, I have enjoyed being on this important journey.
 See what I’ve discovered so far.

 Project Coordinator based in Liverpool for History of Place, I have a background in Community Heritage, Historical Archaeology and Oral History.
 This includes supporting community members to excavate, record, research and find out more about their heritage.
 I love finding out why places are meaningful to people.
 Look at the journey I’ve been taking.